Object Design & Still lifes - Paris - Low-tech minimalism

 Small batches and local production lend themselves for customization, allowing the client to select from three different shapes and several finishings.
 Each magazine holder is handcrafted in Paris and comes with a certificate and serial number.

-steel, black paint, colored thread
+steel, black paint, yarn

 30cm x 30cm maximal hight 27cm